juliofferreira/ossu-introduction-to-cs/problem-set-5/ps5.md

 ## Triggers

 Given a set of news stories, your program will generate alerts for a subset of those stories.
 Stories with alerts will be displayed to the user, and the other stories will be silently discarded.
-We will represent alerting rules as triggers .
+We will represent alerting rules as triggers.
 A trigger is a rule that is evaluated over a single news story and may fire to generate an alert.
 For example, a simple trigger could fire for every news story whose title contained the phrase "Microsoft Office".
 Another trigger may be set up to fire for all news stories where the description contained the phrase "Boston".
 Finally, a more specific trigger could be set up to fire only when a news story contained both the phrases "Microsoft Office" and "Boston" in the description.

 In order to simplify our code, we will use object polymorphism.
 We will define a trigger interface and then implement a number of different classes that implement that trigger interface in different ways.